 - bleeding heart

 - crepe myrtle

 - calla lilies

 - pine trees

 Even blueberries thrive in this type of soil pH.

 How Do I Make My Soil More Acidic?

-If your plants aren’t growing in your soil conditions because of too much alkalinity, then it may be necessary for you to learn more about how to raise acid level in soil pH.
+If your plants aren’t growing in your soil conditions because of too much alkalinity, then it may be necessary to learn more about how to raise acid level in soil pH.
 Before making soil acidic, you should first perform a soil test, which your local County Extension Office can assist you with, if needed.

 One of the easiest ways to make soil more acidic is to add sphagnum peat.
 This works especially well in small garden areas.
-Simply add an inch or two of peat to the topsoil in and around plants, or during planting.
+Simply add an inch or two (2.5-5 cm.) of peat to the topsoil in and around plants, or during planting.

 For another quick fix, water plants several times with a solution of 2 tablespoons vinegar to a gallon of water.
 This is a great way to adjust pH in container plants.